6.6 Incident Narrative Assembly and Review

 Key Takeaways

-• A complete report paragraph should combine source, chronology, observation, staff action, and result.
+• A complete report paragraph combines source, chronology, observation, staff action, and result into one coherent account.

-• Review should check for missing actors, changed facts, unclear pronouns, unsupported conclusions, and inconsistent times.
+• Review for missing actors, changed facts, unclear pronouns, unsupported conclusions, and inconsistent times.

-• A strong final narrative is concise but not bare; it includes enough detail for another reader to understand the event.
+• A strong final narrative is concise but not bare; another reader should understand the event without re-reading.

 From Notes to Final Narrative

-After facts are selected, sources identified, and chronology sorted, the final step is narrative assembly.
-The report paragraph should read as one coherent account.
-It should not feel like a pile of notes copied in random order, and it should not become a dramatic story that adds facts.
+After facts are selected, sources identified, and chronology sorted, the last step is narrative assembly.
+The paragraph should read as one coherent account, not a pile of notes in random order and not a dramatic story that adds facts.
+A useful narrative usually follows this sequence: opening context, first observed or reported event, staff response, additional facts, outcome, and notification or follow-up.
+The agency form may differ, but the logic holds for exam items.

 Review pointQuestion to askError it catches